 Nothing captures a woman's heart quite like a good man who wants to be a better man, according to love guru Kirschner.
 "Women love personal growth, they love a man who is thoughtful and sensitive."
 She likes it when her man recognizes a flaw -- a short temper, for example, or a regularly sullen mood after work -- and loves it when he makes an effort to address it.

-Listening is important, but she also wants to know that she is being heard.
+Listening is important, but they also want to know that they are being heard.
 Nodding along won't cut it.
 When she pauses, she's giving you a cue to respond in a compassionate, caring way, says Kirschner.
-If she tells you that she is upset because her boss gave her a tough time, she wants to hear you say, "I'm sorry that work was such a drag for you today."
+If they tell you that they are upset because their boss gave them a tough time, they want to hear you say, "I'm sorry that work was such a drag for you today."
 And remember: Resist the urge to offer solutions.

 The three dates before sex rule is an urban legend.
 Women don't set a timeline on when they'll invite a potential partner into the bedroom.
 Some women will want to have many dates before sex.
 A good rule of thumb is to give the relationship at least two months to grow before entering the sexual arena.

 Guys often want to take the quickest path to sex.
 But many women prefer the scenic route.
 "Women want sex but they get to it in a different way," says psychologist Kirschner, who has helped hundreds of couples achieve a more rewarding relationship.
 "They want to feel connected and understood, they want to be romanced."
 That means time and talking and touching -- in other words, foreplay.

 This is something both of you need to focus on, but Kirschner says that women appreciate it and feel more protected when the guy makes it clear that it's a concern to him -- and then shows her that he practices what he preaches.